chikanov/EventApp/README.md

     Integration Tests with Testcontainers integrated with PostgreSQL.
     To run the tests, you need to run docker.

+## Roles

+    The service has a role-based model with 2 roles: Admin and User.
+    Admin can do everything.
+User can get a booking by Id, reject only their own bookings, get an event by Id, and create a booking.
+    Unauthorized users can log in, register a user, get a list of all events, and retrieve an event by its ID.

+## Instructions for obtaining a JWT token via Swagger

+    POST /auth/login accepts credentials and returns a JWT token; it is available without a token.
+Copy the obtained token and paste it using the Authorization button.

+## Secret key JWT

+    The JWT secret key is stored in appsettings.json.
+It is recommended to use a secure value in production.

 # REST API

 The REST API to the example app is described below.